James Caan: 1960s

-Caan began appearing off-Broadway in plays such as Arthur Schnitzler's La Ronde before making his 1961 Broadway debut in Blood, Sweat and Stanley Poole, his first significant acting role.
+Caan began appearing off-Broadway in plays such as Arthur Schnitzler's La Ronde before making his 1961 Broadway debut in Blood, Sweat and Stanley Poole.
 In 1969, he starred in Coppola's The Rain People.

 Caan's first television appearance was in an episode of Naked City.
+He was also seen in episodes of Play of the Week, Route 66, Alcoa Premiere, Dr. Kildare, The Untouchables (in an episode guest starring Lee Marvin), The Doctors and the Nurses, Wagon Train, Death Valley Days (twice), Wide Country, and Combat! as a clever German sergeant.
+He guest-starred on Ben Casey and Kraft Suspense Theatre.

-He was also seen in episodes of Play of the Week, Route 66, Alcoa Premiere, Dr. Kildare, The Untouchables (in an episode guest starring Lee Marvin), The Doctors and the Nurses, “Wagon Train” Death Valley Days (twice), Wide Country, and Combat! as a clever German sergeant.
-He guest starred on Ben Casey and Kraft Suspense Theatre.
-His first film was Irma la Douce (1963), in which he had an uncredited bit part as a US soldier with a transistor radio more interested in a baseball game than the girl.
-According to Filmink magazine:
+His first film was Irma la Douce (1963), in which he had an uncredited bit part as a U.S. soldier with a transistor radio more interested in a baseball game than the girl.
+According to critic Stephen Vagg in Filmink magazine:

 People thought Caan was going to be a star pretty much from the get-go.
-And it’s not hard to see why.
-Watch him in his early movies and TV appearances, and he’s simply got “it”: he was handsome, virile-looking, and could act (New York trained, Broadway broken).
+And it's not hard to see why.
+Watch him in his early movies and TV appearances, and he's simply got "it": he was handsome, virile-looking, and could act (New York trained, Broadway broken).
 Most of all, he had X factor: a nervous energy and intensity that you can feel off the screen.
 A lot of stars take a while to warm up – Caan was good from the beginning.